 “This isn’t always the first thing you think of when trying to be more sustainable.
-Humans cut down 270,000 trees a day for toilet paper, but it’s a really easy switch to sort this out: there are now a number of companies doing 100% recycled toilet paper or 100% bamboo paper (which grows so quickly that it’s much more sustainable).”
+Humans cut down 270,000 trees a day for toilet paper, but it’s a really easy switch to sort this out: there are now some companies doing 100% recycled toilet paper or 100% bamboo paper (which grows so quickly that it’s much more sustainable).”

 The idea for Homethings came about when we saw that your standard household cleaning spray was 90% water, 10% the stuff that cleans, packaged in a single-use plastic bottles.